 - Team inbox: Using WhatsApp for business gives the advantage of a team inbox where customer chats can be assigned to multiple support agents together so that the quality of service can be improved.

-- Chatbot capabilities: Chatbots can be integrated with WhatsApp to enhance the capabilities of your business and automate responses.
+- Chatbot capabilities: The use of a chatbot template for WhatsApp customer support can enhance the capabilities of your business and automate responses.
 Integration of bots can help manage customers efficiently.